 Theresa Wrangham has been the National Vaccine Information Center's (NVIC) Executive Director since 2010.
 She brings to NVIC over 25 years of business administration experience, 10 of which were spent in non-profit organizations.
 Theresa's skills in project management, accounting, and risk assessment have greatly complimented her role with NVIC.
 Her current duties and responsibilities include coordination of NVIC's volunteer and counseling programs, website design and content management, drafting and implementation of organizational policy, monitoring of federal advisory committee activities related to vaccine policy-making, and audit and budget preparation.
 Theresa is also a consumer reviewer for systematic reviews and their protocols that are undertaken by the Cochrane Collaboration via NVIC's membership with the Consumers United for Evidence-based Healthcare (CUE).

 She became a parent advocate as a result of her daughter Deanna’s life-threatening asthma, as well as her daughter Rachel’s diagnosis of an Autism Spectrum Disorder.
-As a former AMTA massage therapist and Usui Reiki master, she views health holistically and brings an experienced parent's perspective on raising a healthy children affected by asthma and ASD to her advocacy work.
-She lives in Colorado with her husband of over 20 years, Scott.
+As a former AMTA massage therapist and Usui Reiki master, she views health holistically and brings an experienced parent's perspective on raising healthy children affected by asthma and ASD to her advocacy work.
+She lives in Colorado with her husband of 25 years, Scott.

 Within her community, she has helped to raise public awareness of biomedical causes and treatments for autism, co-authored the publishing Colorado’s first autism specific resource guide and coordinated an annual conference and monthly lectures, as well as spearheaded Colorado’s consensus statement supporting the Combating Autism Act.
 Additionally, in 2005 she worked with her local disability services agency, Imagine!, to establish a parent-directed treatment program for individuals with autism who are ineligible for state DDS services.
 This program has paid for over $575,000 in treatments and changed the lives of over 150 families.
 She also spearheaded Colorado's legislative efforts to ban mercury-containing vaccines.
-Theresa was invited to collaborate with Google to create Project Spectrum, a program designed to assist the autism community to identify possible career paths and to give educators classroom tools, and assist parents to obtaining special education services for their children.
+Theresa was invited to collaborate with Google to create Project Spectrum, a program designed to assist the autism community to identify possible career paths and to give educators classroom tools, and assist parents in obtaining special education services for their children.